gudjonss12/gudjonss12-tictactoe/self-assessment.md

 - buildscript.sh - Ran during commit satge.
 Cleans up old files no longer needed.
 Runs npm install for client/server, builds the program, runs unit tests and copies required files to the build directory.

+- copytoaws.sh - copies neccessary files from jenknis to aws ec2-instance, docker-compose.yaml and .env, needed for the git hash

+- Dockerfile - settins for docker such as workdir inside container, npm install and the port used.

 ## Testing & logic

 Outline what tests you created.

-- UnitTests, server logic TDD (Git commit log)
+- UnitTests, server logic TDD -Yes, see git commit history dec 14-15

-- API Acceptance test - fluent API
+- API Acceptance test - fluent API - Yes

-- Load test loop
+- Load test loop - No

-- UI TDD
+- UI TDD - No

-- Is the game playable?
+- Is the game playable? - No

 ## Data migration

-Did you create a data migration.
+Did you create a data migration. - Yes

-- Migration up and down
+- Migration up and down - Yes

 ## Jenkins

 Do you have the following Jobs and what happens in each Job:

-- Commit Stage
+- Commit Stage - Yes, buildscript ran.
+Necessary files copied to build folder, unit tests ran.

-- Acceptance Stage
+- Acceptance Stage -Triggered by commit stage, docker-compose up on jenkins instance, apitests ran.

-- Capacity Stage

-- Other
+- Deployment stage - Triggered by acceptance stage, files copied to aws ec2-instance and program deployed

 Did you use any of the following features in Jenkins?

-- Schedule or commit hooks
+- Schedule or commit hooks - Yes,Commit hooks

-- Pipeline
+- Pipeline -- No

-- Jenkins file
+- Jenkins file - No

-- Test reports
+- Test reports - Yes, unit test results published post commit stage.
+Viewable inside jenkins manager.

-- Other

 ## Monitoring

 Did you do any monitoring?

-- URL to monitoring tool.
-Must be open or include username and pass.

 ## Other